kanaria69/Mainecoco/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## I've got a joke about vegetables for you... but it's a bit corny.